The Master Class Program offers our more serious students a unique opportunity

 How does a dancer become part of the Master Class program?

-Master Class dancers are selected from the Core Curriculum and Technique classes in an ongoing review process by our faculty as well as the Artistic and School Directors.
+Master Class dancers are selected from the age-based Core and level-based Technique classes in an ongoing review process by our faculty School Director.
 Dancers in third grade and up are evaluated In terms of their technical and artistic abilities, performance qualities, classroom demeanor, attendance and general level of commitment.

 Dancers are usually identified in January and invited to view the Annual Benefit performance in the spring as well as a Master Class rehearsal in the studio.
 We believe that experiencing both the class and the performance gives dancers and their families the necessary tools to evaluate the program and decide if they are interested in making a more serious commitment to dance.
 If so, they may participate in the fall auditions.
-A dancer may also be identified as a candidate after the Children’s Show or during summer dance programs and offered the same audition opportunity.
-Please CONTACT THE SCHOOL DIRECTOR, Kathleen Fitzgerald with any questions about the process.
+A dancer may also be identified as a candidate after the Children’s Shows or during summer dance programs and offered the same audition opportunity.